tyler-c-smith04/blog/_posts/2023-12-05-golden-era.md

 <h2>Conclusion</h2>

-I hope that you found my post about the Golden Era of Astros Baseball.
+I hope that you found my post about the Golden Era of Astros Baseball to be insightful.
 Baseball is one of the greatest games in the world and I appreciate the way that data analytics and statistics have enhanced baseball lovers' understanding of the game.
 The next time you are watching a baseball game on TV and hear the broadcaster spit statistical wisdom, take a moment to show respect for the data scientist behind those numbers!
 Feel free to check out my [GitHub Repository](https://github.com/tyler-c-smith04/semester_project) to see how I put this blog post together.
 Go 'Stros!